Train for a Career as a Pharmacy Technician

 - Individual resume and cover letter review, tips, and advice

-- A PTCB national certification exam voucher upon graduation (a $129 value)
+- A PTCB national certification exam voucher upon completion (a $129 value)

-- Access to Career Step's help hotline for six months after graduation
+- Access to Career Step's help hotline for six months after completion

-Before you graduate from the program, you will also complete a module that is designed to prepare you for the workforce.
+Before you finish the program, you will also complete a module that is designed to prepare you for the workforce.

-Your enrollment includes everything you will need to train for a successful pharmacy technician career.
-Your enrollment includes:
+Your training includes everything you will need to train for a successful pharmacy technician career.
+Your program includes:

 - Complete ebook library

-- A PTCB national certification exam voucher upon graduation (a $129 value)
+- A PTCB national certification exam voucher upon completion (a $129 value)